Another bank threatens to quit Austria over taxes

 Austrian banks have chafed under the government's campaign to recoup funds that taxpayers provided to help the sector through the financial crisis.
 A levy on big banks' assets raises around 640 million euros a year for the state budget.

-Social Democrat Chancellor Werner Faymann said last week he would keep that levy despite a parallel program to set up a fund to enable the winding-down of ailing euro zone banks.
+Social Democrat Chancellor Werner Faymann said last week he would keep that levy despite a parallel programme to set up a fund to enable the winding-down of ailing euro zone banks.